Moeed1mdnzh/K-means/README.md

 # K-means algorithm

-In this project we are visualizing one of the machine learning algorithms,the k means clustering algorithm.The point of this project is to understand the way that k-means algorithm works.Let me know if there's any issues with this project.
+In this project we are visualizing one of the machine learning algorithms,the k means clustering algorithm.The point of this project is to understand the way that k-means algorithm works.Let me know if there are any issues with this project.

 # 7 Colors